tompston/gomakeme/README.md

 - validation and custom error messages for the sent payloads
 - database connection ( if set to true in the config file )

-Once the directory for the `user_module` is created, it won't be updated if you run the `go generate` again, so you can edit them.
+Once the directory for the `user_module` is created, it won't be updated if you run the `gomakeme` again, so you can edit them.

 ## Notes

 - Why Fiber?
 Because it's one of the [fastest](https://www.techempower.com/benchmarks/) Go frameworks currently + takes inspiration from Express
-- The project does not include any ORMs currently, as there are too many options to choose from.
+- The project does not include any ORMs, as there are too many options to choose from.
 - Taking a bit of inspiration from Nest.js, we bundle all of the logic of a single module ( router + controllers ) into one package.
-- Only the `router/project_modules.go` file will be updated on the next `go generate` runs.
+- Only the `router/project_modules.go` file will be updated on the next `gomakeme` runs.
 All of the other files won't be touched
 - There are probably bugs

 <!--